mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

       "${APP_USER}:${NGINX_GROUP}" "$GCS_MOUNT_ROOT"
 ```

-There are a two interesting elements here worth discussing:
+There are a two elements here worth discussing:

 ```bash
 echo 'user_allow_other' > /etc/fuse.conf
 ```

 The above line makes it possible to use `gcsfuse`'s `-o allow_other` option.
 This is necessary because both the app system account and the Nginx system account need access to the GCS folder.
-Without the `user_allow_other` line in the configuration file, only a single system account could access the GCS folder.
+Without the `user_allow_other` line in the configuration file, only a single account could access the GCS folder.

-**Gotcha Warning**: If more than one system account will access the GCS bucket, the `/etc/fuse.conf` file must include the line `user_allow_other`.
+**Gotcha Warning**: If more than one system account need access to the GCS bucket, the `/etc/fuse.conf` file must include the line `user_allow_other`.
 {: .notice--warning}

 ```bash